 Tools

-First, read our introduction to .
+First, read our introduction to tools.

 Tools allow enhancing an agent's capabilities by allowing it to call external functions.
 Tools enable the creation of agents that can perform actions, retrieve information, and make decisions based on real-time data.